mcnakhaee/old_mcnakhaee.com/content/post/2020-01-05-euads-summer-school-explanations-in-philosophy-and-psychology/index.md

 ## ***[Explanations in Philosophy and Psychology](https://euads.org/wp-content/uploads/2019/09/Explanations-in-Philosophy-and-Psychology-2.pdf)\*: [Christos Bechlivanidis](https://www.ucl.ac.uk/pals/research/experimental-psychology/person/christos-bechlivanidis/),**

-Explanations are always expressed in  a contrastive manner and this contrast is usually implied by the context.

 1. ### Producers and consumers of explanations in AI

 The developer who produces the explanation and evaluates it or as Miller et al (2017), the inmates are running the asylum phenomena.